eepgwde/pyeg0/jr/README.md

 I've reconstituted the original price signal from the returns, and remove all the MAs.
 Made some Brownian motions of the folio prices.
 Analysis above.

+I've added a market price (all portfolios equally weighted).

+Switched to jr2 branch to try the unstack merge.

 ** This file's Emacs file variables